FNNDSC/chrisomatic/README.md

 ```

 The default command for the container `fnndsc/chrisomatic` is to do nothing.
+The purpose of defining a `chrisomatic` service is to create a container
+which is able to reach the `chris` service.
+The `chrisomatic` command can be
+executed inside the `chrisomatic` service via
+`docker compose exec chrisomatic chrisomatc`.
 It is recommended to run the command `chrisomatic apply` manually, with
 a full-featured TTY console.